JMarcan/JMarcan.github.io/_posts/2019-11-01-what-data-says-about-maximizing-profit-at-AirBnB-Seattle.markdown

 | within an hour | 125.1\$ | 104% |

-Although being more responsive will definitely not hurt, I want to stress that the correlation is not necessary the causation.
+Although being more responsive will definitely not hurt, I want to stress that the correlation is not necessary the causation as demonstrate the picture below:

 ![correlation is not causation](/assets/what-data-says about-maximizing profit-at-AirBnB-Seattle/correlation_is_not_causation.png)
 source: [spurious-correlations](http://tylervigen.com/spurious-correlations)